google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 # The resulting native executable will be under build/libs/<abi>/amber_ndk

-# Don't forget to install it on any Android device you want to test, with the
+# Don't forget to install it on any Android device you want to test. with the
-# matching ABI, e.g. for ARM 64 bits devices:
+# matching ABI.
+E.g. for ARM 64-bit devices:
 adb push libs/arm64-v8a/amber_ndk /data/local/tmp/
 ```